You are here

 • Permanent Members

-• All faculty members with the rank of full professor not serving in an administrative capacity above the level of Department Chair or equivalent shall be permanent members.
+• All faculty members with the rank of full professor not serving in an administrative capacity above the level of Department Head or equivalent shall be permanent members.
 Appointment or promotion to the rank of full professor confers permanent membership in the Faculty Senate.
 Permanent members shall be polled prior to the first meeting of each academic year to determine if they wish to be active members (one who states the intention to attend at least one-half of the regularly scheduled Senate meetings) during the year.

 • Elective Members